 Notify us

-Use the online portal to notify us of vacant residential properties, claim exemptions and update your contact details.
+Use the online portal to notify us of vacant residential properties, apply for exemptions and update your contact details.

 Read our FAQs for additional information.